jea68/Youtube-Clone/README.md

 - The Next.js app makes API calls to Firebase Functions.
 - Firebase Functions fetches videos from Cloud Firestore and returns them to show on the app.

+## Limitations
+It's a basic level of video streaming provided by Google Cloud Storage; it's not optimized like YouTube.
+Also, there is no implementation of a Content Delivery Network (CDN) for faster services.
 *nb.
 This project was inspired by neetcode.io and has a similar tech stack and architecture*